bruce-hill/tomo/docs/metamethods.md

 This language relies on a small set of "metamethods" which define special behavior that is required for all types:

-- `as_text(obj:&(optional)T, colorize=no)->Text`: a method to convert the type to a string.
+- `as_text(obj:&(optional)T, colorize=no, type:&TypeInfo)->Text`: a method to
+  convert the type to a string.
 If `colorize` is `yes`, then the method should include ANSI escape codes for syntax highlighting.
 If the `obj` pointer is `NULL`, a string representation of the type will be returned instead.

-- `compare(x:&T, y:&T)->Int32`: Return an integer representing the result
+- `compare(x:&T, y:&T, type:&TypeInfo)->Int32`: Return an integer representing
-  of comparing `x` and `y`, where negative numbers mean `x` is less than `y`, zero means `x` is equal to `y`, and positive numbers mean `x` is greater than `y`.
+  the result of comparing `x` and `y`, where negative numbers mean `x` is less than `y`, zero means `x` is equal to `y`, and positive numbers mean `x` is greater than `y`.
 For the purpose of floating point numbers, `NaN` is sorted as greater than any other number value and `NaN` values are compared bitwise between each other.

-- `equals(x:&T, y:&T)->Bool`: This is the same as comparing two numbers to check for zero, except for some minor differences: floating point `NaN` values are _not_ equal to each other (IEEE 754) and the implementation of `equals` may be faster to compute than `compare` for certain types, such as tables.
+- `equals(x:&T, y:&T, type:&TypeInfo)->Bool`: This is the same as comparing two
+  numbers to check for zero, except for some minor differences: floating point `NaN` values are _not_ equal to each other (IEEE 754) and the implementation of `equals` may be faster to compute than `compare` for certain types, such as tables.

 Metamethods are automatically defined for all user-defined structs, DSLs, and enums.
+At this time, metamethods may not be overridden.

 ## Generic Metamethods